sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 Alive is a formal system, but it is also a deeply practical one.
 It recognized that there is impact to be had from building verification systems closer to where working programmers spend their day-today-hacking, in part by targeting a massive existing code base in a piecewise, workable way.
-In addition, Alive's DSL and counter-examples were designed with an interface meant to be familiar to working LLVM engineers, which undoubtedly paid off in the adoption of this work.
+In addition, Alive's DSL and counter-examples were designed with an interface meant to be familiar to LLVM engineers, which undoubtedly paid off in the adoption of this work.
 Finally, the authors of Alive engaged closely with the LLVM community, from frequenting the RFC discussion channels to publishing high-level blog posts on their contributions.

 #### *Undefined behavior is pernicious*
 One of the trickiest part of the job for both industry compiler engineers and research verification hackers is dealing with undefined behavior.
-Eliminating undefined behavior entirely isn't feasible in an aggressive optimizing compiler that wants to exploit speculation, so as researches we need to continue to push for better methodology to keep it contained, understandable, and verifiable.
+Eliminating undefined behavior entirely isn't feasible in an aggressive optimizing compiler that wants to exploit speculation, so researchers need to continue to push for better methodology to keep it contained, understandable, and verifiable.
-In particular, the authors of Alive have been among several researchers who have pushed for LLVM to change it's treatment of deferred undefined behavior.
+In particular, the authors of Alive have been among several researchers who have pushed for LLVM to change its treatment of deferred undefined behavior.
 In 2016, they shared a proposal titled ["Killing undef and spreading poison"][prop] that advocated for removing the `undef` value, adding an IR-level `poison` value, and introducing a `freeze` instruction that would stop the prorogation of poison by resolving to an arbitrary value.
+Alive includes a [branch][] modeling these new semantics.
 Just last month, LLVM took another step toward realizing this vision by adding the `freeze` instruction.

 <div class="center">